We are always happy to answer any questions you may have.

 We've listed all of our tips and tricks for testing a toaster to New Zealand Standards NZS 3760.

-Testing and tagging a vacuum cleaner will involve having some base knowledge of how motors are tested in accordance with Australian standards AS/NZS 3760.
+Testing and tagging a vacuum cleaner will involve having some base knowledge of how motors are tested in accordance with New Zealand standards AS/NZS 3760.

 3 Phase testing can be one of the more difficult tests to perform and something we get many questions about.
 We'll demonstrate how to conduct the required tests correctly.